geogebra/geogebra/test/scripts/autotest/README.txt

 The junit-tests script starts the GeoGebra JUnit subsystem via xvfb.
 It tries to insert the XML output data into an SQLite3 database, too.

+The webtest script checks the web demonstration .ggb files if they can be properly shown by PhantomJS.

 @author Zoltan Kovacs <zoltan@geogebra.org>